JayHales/The-Useless-CSharp-Math-Library/README.md

 # The-Useless-Math-Library
-A useless CSharp math libary with loads of stuff you would never need to use.
+A useless CSharp math library with loads of stuff you would never need to use.

 Basically just a compilation of math classes, functions and methods which I keep adding to as I learn them.